 Watch the recording session here

-The programme is funded with UK aid from the UK government via the Transforming Energy Access programme.
+The programme is funded by the UK government via the Transforming Energy Access platform and implemented by Mercy Corps in partnership with the GPA and Ashden.